 It took us almost a year and a half of experimenting, mixing and matching different circuits, cabinets and speakers, and of course, sleepless nights trying to win bids on Ebay, looking for rare vintage components, until it all “clicked”.

-We assembled the all the parts, attached a 9 volt and plugged the guitar in.
+We assembled all the parts, attached a 9 volt and plugged in the guitar.

 Suddenly I was in my parents’ living room, listening to Rory [aside for the actual guitar player (myself) managing to sound nothing like him…]